Are We Still Allowed To Ask Questions?

 Question #5: Where are the civil libertarians?

 I’ll admit that this one rather ticks me off.
-Tens of thousands of people have been ejected from the public square, not because they caused actual harm, but because someone thinks they’re part of an “insurrection.”
+Tens of thousands of people have been ejected from the public square, not because they caused actual harm, but because someone thinks they were part of an “insurrection.”
 Bear in mind that almost none of these people were anywhere near Washington, DC on the 6th.
 All they did was to fall within some algorithm produced by a surveillance capitalism company.
 (Google, Facebook, Twitter, etc.)

 I’ve further heard that people have lost jobs and financing in precisely the same manner: They had nothing to do with the event, but were somehow associated with it.
 Either that’s a witch hunt or there’s massive and direct evidence against all those people, and it sure doesn’t seem like that’s the case.
 Since when do we impose penalties for insurrection without a serious finding of fact?